bane-stealthium/gpubreach/README.md

 This is the code artifact for the paper
 **"GPUBreach: Privilege Escalation Attacks on GPUs using Rowhammer"**, presented at [Security and Privacy 2026]([https://www.usenix.org/conference/usenixsecurity25](https://sp2026.ieee-security.org/))

-Authors from University of Toronto: Chris S. Lin, Yuqin Yan, Joyce Qu, Joseph Zhu, Guozhen Ding, David Lie, Gururaj Saileshwar, .
+Authors from University of Toronto: Chris S. Lin, Yuqin Yan, Joyce Qu, Joseph Zhu, Guozhen Ding, David Lie, Gururaj Saileshwar.
 ## Required Environment
 **Run-time Environment:**  We suggest using a Linux distribution compatible with g++-11 or newer.